How Much Can an ATM Machine Make

 - I’m an individual, business owner, or part of a group that has locations that need ATMs.

 Well, It’s all about foot traffic, a reason to need money, and other available payment methods.
-Sometimes just having a lot of people walk by or see the ATM can mean the difference between a good location and a great location.
+Sometimes just having a lot of people walk by or see the ATM can mean the difference between a good

 The ATM Industry has a “rule of thumb” formula that many Independent ATM Deployers “IADs” use as a general rule to determine if a location would be a good candidate for an ATM machine.
 There are two different schools of thought on this rule, and obviously since there are many unknown variables, no location is a guarantee using these formulas but it’s better than a WAG (wild ass guess).